Editor’s Note: How thick is your bubble?

 A book called “Coming Apart: The State of White America, 1960-2010,” by Charles Murray, explains how America is becoming a more rigid class society, with the classes unable to relate to each other

+One of the greatest gifts my parents gave me as a child was something I did not want.
 That bittersweet legacy is a big part of who I am, yet I am thankful that my children will not inherit it.

 What my immigrant parents gave me was a working-class upbringing.
 For many years, we were one of the poorest families in a mixed working class-middle class, mostly WASP neighborhood in Toronto.
 We suffered many misfortunes, but the worst was the anxiety and shame of losing our home when I was 11.